CatLabInteractive/charon/README.md

 What?
 =====
-Charon is a framework for building self documented RESTfull API's.
+Charon is a PHP framework for building self documented RESTfull API's.

 Getting started
 ===============